 10. Choose a dark, moody shade for an on-trend look

 Give your grey bedroom a period look by adding smart panelling behind your bed.
 Farrow & Ball’s Railings paint is at the darkest end of the grey colour spectrum and works well on walls and woodwork to create a dramatic, enveloping feeling, which is ideal if your bedroom is solely used for rest and relaxation, but not so good if it’s a space you need to do your make up (in which case, install good bedroom lighting).

 Be inspired by more dark decorating ideas to transform your home.

-Love grey but don’t want to use it on your walls?
-Textiles - cushions, bedlinen, curtains, blinds - are a great way of introducing the colour of the moment into your home without making a big commitment.
-A dark grey blind could look cold teamed with bright white walls, but adding a lamp shade and bedspread in warm taupe and bedding in soft grey makes the overall effect warm and inviting.
+Textiles - cushions, bed linen, curtains, blinds - are a great way of introducing the color of the moment into your home without making a big commitment.
+A dark grey blind could look cold teamed with bright white walls, but adding a lampshade and bedspread in warm taupe and bedding in soft grey makes the overall effect warm and inviting.

 Who says grey bedroom ideas can’t be glamorous as well as simple and sophisticated?
 Not us.
 We are all about that pop of gold from the gorgeous mirror in this space, paired with the soft grey headboard – Italian chef's kiss from us.

-13. Mix grey with pale woods for a soft bedroom style
+16. Mix grey with pale woods for a soft look